-Most humanitarian organizations are already engaged in digital transformation.
-To respect the “do no harm” principle, they need to responsibly deploy new technologies centered on the needs of affected populations.
+Most humanitarian organisations are already engaged in digital transformation.
+To respect the “do no harm” principle, they need to responsibly deploy new technologies centred on the needs of affected populations.
 This requires their staff to understand how to balance risks and benefits.

-Teaming up to meet this challenge, EPFL and the ICRC are producing two Massive Online Open Courses (MOOC) to help humanitarian organizations to equip their workforce with a holistic understanding of Information and Communication Technologies.
-Acquiring these skills will allow humanitarians to adapt to new needs, better assess risks and opportunities and to make informed decisions.
+Teaming up to meet this challenge, EPFL and the ICRC are producing two Massive Online Open Courses (MOOC) to help humanitarian organisations to equip their workforce with a holistic understanding of Information and Communication Technologies.
+Acquiring these skills will allow humanitarians to adapt to new needs, better assess risks and opportunities, and make informed decisions.